decoder247/Hello-Github/README.md

   - Pull-request page can see commits, changes & conversation
   - Use the issues tab to list comments on issues.
 Specific commits can be referenced by PASTING commit hash identifier into the comments and it will automatically be attached to the issue.
   - If in the title of the commit, a specific issue number (i.e. 'blabla #10') is referenced, the issue will be attached to the commit as being addressed.
 The keyword 'fix' or 'fixed' can be added to title as well with number to automatically close issue.
+  - When creating offline, first convert current working directory to git repo by using git init.
+  - To push changes from an offline created repo, first create the repo on github w/o readme, then add remote, and push changes.
+  - GitHub pages: change master into "gh-pages" and set as default under settings.
+Can be accesed via the link listed on the guthub pages section in settings.
+Create an index.html file as the default page accessed in the website.

 Progress:
 - Watched a few vids